Basil O’Connor Starter Scholar Research Awards

-We invite impactful research that will advance our translational understanding of, or lead to improved clinical treatment of any serious medical conditions that afflict mothers during pregnancies or newborns within the first year of life.
-Applications focused on preterm birth and birth defects are prioritized.
-All applications are mandated to have a direct link to clinical translation.
-The eventual goal to cure or greatly mitigate conditions that adversely impact the health of pregnant women and newborns is required.
+March of Dimes invites request for proposals of impactful research that will advance our translational understanding of, or lead to improved clinical treatment of any serious medical conditions that affect the health of pregnancies and/or moms and newborns within the first year postpartum.
+Applications focused on preterm birth, developmental origins of health and disease, and health equity are prioritized.
+All applications must have a direct link to clinical translation.
+The eventual goal to cure or greatly mitigate conditions that adversely impact the health of pregnant people and newborns is required.

 The award is $150,000 for 2 years, including 10 percent indirect costs to sponsoring institutions.

-July 1, 2020…………………Award start date
+October 1, 2021…………………………..
+Award start date

-June 30, 2022……….….…Award end date
+September 30, 2023 ………………….
+Award end date

-- MD or MD/PhD applicants should be four to nine years past their last year of clinical training required for medical specialty board certification, must hold a full-time tenure-track faculty position (or equivalent) at their current U.S. based institution, and must have received their first tenure-track appointment no more than four years prior to the submission deadline.
+- MD or MD/PhD applicants should be 4 to 9 years past their last year of clinical training required for medical specialty board certification, must hold a full-time tenure-track faculty position (or equivalent) at their current U.S. based institution and must have received their first tenure-track appointment no more than 4 years prior to the submission deadline.

 The entire process must be completed online at https://modresearchgrants.aibs-scores.org.